MIKE HARRISON-FROM THE V.I.P.s TO HIS SOLO YEARS.

 For Carlisle born Mike Harrison, the period between 1963 and 1975, proved the most prolific of a six decade career.
 During that period, Mike Harrison was the lead singer of The V.I.P.s and Art.
 They would later become known as Spooky Tooth, who signed to Island Records in 1968.
 Three years later, and with the Spooky Tooth having split-up, Mike Harrison embarked upon a solo career, releasing a trio of solo albums between 1971 and 1975.
 However, by the time, Mike’s solo career got underway, he had been a member of a band who were popular on both sides of the Atlantic, Spooky Tooth.
 Their roots can be traced to Carlisle, in Cumbria.

 That was when Mike Harrison’s career began in Carlisle in 1963, when he cofounded The V.I.P.s with bassist Greg Ridley.
 Over the next four years, The V.I.P.s lineup evolved.
-Rhythm guitarist Frank Kenyon and lead guitarist Jimmy Henshaw were members between 1963 and 1967.
-Other musicians played a walk-on role on The V.I.P.s’ story.
+Rhythm guitarist Frank Kenyon, lead guitarist Jimmy Henshaw, drummer Mike Kellie and guitarist Luther Grosvenor were members between 1963 and 1967.
+Other musicians played a walk-on roll on The V.I.P.s’ story.
 This included Keith Emerson whose keyboards would play a starring role in The Nice and Emerson, Lake and Palmer.
 However, by the time The V.I.P.s decided to change direction musically, Keith Emerson had left the band.

 For the four years they were together, The V.I.P.s played blues and R&B. By 1967, they decided that to change direction musically.
 So The V.I.P.s changed their name to Art.
 Then in October 1967, Gary Wright joined Art.
 He played on Art’s one and only album Supernatural Fairy Tales.